ramp4-pcar4/ramp4-pcar4/docs/app/legend.md

     ]
 }
 ```

+## Autolegend
+The legend can also be created automatically, without specifying a configuration, via the autolegend fixture.
+When enabled, this fixture will create a layer item in the legend for each layer defined in the layers section of the config.
+If a legend configuration is specified and the autolegend fixture is also enabled, the automatically created layer items will appear at the end of the legend (after all the configured items).

 ## CRUD API
 The CRUD (Create, Read, Update, Delete) API for the legend provides an interface that is able to create, read, update, and delete legend items.